Elodym/Predicting-survivors-of-the-Titanic/README.md

 ## Which model is better?

 Both approaches (logistic regression or random forest) give very similar results.
 My models are roughly all 80% accurate.
+The model that is best able to distinguish between survivors and deads is the imputated logistic regression.

+## Reproducibility

 I use Python (Jupyter notebook) for the whole analysis.
-To install: <a href="https://jupyter.readthedocs.io/en/latest/install.html">visit</a>.
+To install, visit: https://jupyter.readthedocs.io/en/latest/install.html
+The data I used is attached.
+For details on the meaning of each variable, see: https://www.kaggle.com/c/titanic/data

+## Next steps

+There are many more possibilities to explore in this dataset.
+For example, predicting which groups were more likely to survive (gender, social class).
+So, this repo is in working progress.